Rebel Bloom Society

 and coaching with my lived experience as:

--A late-diagnosed autistic woman navigating a world never built for me.
+A late-diagnosed autistic woman navigating a world never built for me.

--An advocate and mother to higher-needs children in a system that demands we conform.
+An advocate and mother to higher-needs children in a system that demands we conform.

-This is Your Time
+This Is Your Time

 You don’t have to be perfect to create real change.